 We were fortunate enough to interview NLP Business Coach, Hils Carmichael about work stress.
 The conversation ran the gamut from the impact of stress on performance to effective techniques to manage it and remain in control.
-In this first installment, Hils talks about the importance of knowing when to switch off and how stress does not equal success.
+In this blog, Hils talks about the importance of knowing when to switch off and how stress does not equal success.

 A recent survey conducted by Forbes showed that more than 40% of adults say they lie awake at night plagued by the stressful events of the working day.